LUXER ONE BLOG

 As delivery volume increases, locker systems can scale without increasing staffing levels.

-A real-world example is highlighted in this Grubhub corporate mailroom transformation case study, where smart lockers dramatically improved mailroom efficiency and reduced internal friction.
+A real-world example is highlighted in this Grubhub corporate mailroom transformation case study, where package lockers dramatically improved mailroom efficiency and reduced internal friction.

 Luxer One Black Smart Lockers in an Office Setting

-Is a Smart Mailroom Worth It for Your Office?
+Is an Automated Mailroom Worth It for Your Office?

 If your team is spending hours managing packages, fielding pickup questions, or dealing with misplaced deliveries, the answer is likely yes.